High Oil Pressure – Main Causes and Treatment

 Faulty Sending Unit

-For this, you will need an oil pressure gauge and an adapter to fit your vehicle (we suggest using an oil pressure test kit).
+For this, you will need an oil pressure gauge and an adapter to fit your vehicle (we suggest using an oil pressure evaluation kit).

 First, check that the engine has cooled down enough to work on.
 Then, put the transmission in neutral or park and apply the hand brake.
 Next, locate the sending unit (usually found near the oil pan).
 Be sure to have an oil drip pan ready since when you remove the sending unit, you’ll likely meet a few drips.